 Bake Some Delicious Cookies

 You probably have ingredients at home to whip up something simple, and your kids will love helping you in the kitchen.
-This can also save you money on buying expensive pre-packaged snacks.
+This can also help you save money on snacks.
 Yum!

 Get Creative with Play-Doh Sculptures